CjQkJ/hoolock-gibbon-dental-classification/README.md

 ## Important Evaluation Note

-The original experiment did not use a separate validation set.
-The test set was evaluated after every epoch and was used for early stopping, best-checkpoint selection, and final metric reporting.
-The reported results therefore reflect a protocol in which the test set participated in model selection and may be optimistic relative to evaluation on a fully independent test set.
-The release code faithfully preserves this procedure and records it explicitly as `selection_split: test`.

 Test inference is deterministic: one view per image, one forward pass, no TTA, no calibration, no threshold tuning, no ensembling, and an `argmax` decision rule.

 ## Directory Structure